catalyst-fp7/documents/interoperability/interoperability.md

      * metric_aggregate_name (EX:  NUM_COMMENTER, NUN_DIRECT_COMMENTS, NUM_TOTAL_POSTS, LEVEL_OF_DISAGREMENT)
       * value (typically a scalar value, but may be a structure, such as a list of participants)

-The meaning of aggregate names and format (and interpretation) of the value, for metrics that do not provide their own visualisations, is done thru shared knowledge.
+The meaning of aggregate names and format (and interpretation) of the value, for metrics that do not provide their own visualisations, is done through shared knowledge.
 A metric will typically generate more than one aggregate per node.
 Definition for common metrics will eventually be listed in an annex to this specification.

 ### Attention mediation
-The case of attention mediation deserves special mention, because it is expected that the end user will recieve actual notifications by email, or in some user interface of a catalyst integrated platform.
+The case of attention mediation deserves special mention, because it is expected that the end user will receive actual notifications by email, or in some user interface of a catalyst integrated platform.
-The actual text of this notification depends on information only the integrated platform can realistically generate:  URL where the user can/should take action, language the user speaks, context of the notification (summarizing the context, such as a description of the nodes)
+The actual text of this notification depends on information only the integrated platform can realistically generate:  URL where the user can/should take action, language the user speaks, context of the notification (summarizing the context, such as a description of the nodes), the user's real name and email address

     * node (User)
      * ATTENTION_MEDIATION_VOTE_MAJORITY_CHANGE